TAVP: Task-Adaptive Visual Prompt for Cross-domain Few-shot Segmentation: Experiments

 \subsubsection{Data Augmentation and Sampling Strategy.}

-In this work, a heterogenization sampling strategy is adopted to reduce the coupling effect of training with a limited data set.
-In this strategy, a threshold is set to supervise the sampling quality.
-Specifically, we used a 5-fold validation strategy in the split data set once during the training process.
-The threshold is computed through the training process to select the samples for model training dynamically.
+In this work, a cut-mix method and a heterogenization sampling strategy are adopted to reduce the coupling effect of training with a limited dataset.
+First, images from the target domain are randomly divided into patches of different sizes, and then the image from the original domain is used as the background to create a new input image.
+In the experiment, each newly synthesized image contains 5 patches from the original domain.
+In the second strategy, a threshold is set to control the quality of the sampling.
+Specifically, we applied a 5-fold validation strategy on the split dataset during the training process.
+The threshold is computed dynamically during training to select samples for model training.
+The size of each patch is 4892 pixels.

-Besides, several data augmentation methods also used in original SAM baseline are utilized, including adjusting the attributes of images such as brightness, contrast, saturation, etc., randomly flipping along vertical and horizontal levels, and randomly affine transformation.
+Besides, several data augmentation methods are also used in the original SAM baseline, including adjusting the attributes of images such as brightness, contrast, saturation, etc., randomly flipping along vertical and horizontal levels, and random affine transformation.